Matt Duchene: Personal life

 Duchene is a committed Christian and is featured on the Breakaway Hockey New Testament by Hockey Ministries International.
-He is the nephew of Vancouver Canucks assistant coach Newell Brown.
+He is the nephew of Anaheim Ducks assistant coach Newell Brown.
 He was a die-hard Avalanche fan growing up and had jerseys for Joe Sakic and Patrick Roy, his former general manager and head coach, respectively, with Colorado.

-On 8 July 2017, Duchene married his long-time girlfriend, Ashley Grossaint.
-Their first child, Beau David Newell Duchene, was born on 9 January 2019.
-Their second child, daughter Jaymes Olivia Duchene, was born on 9 November 2020.
+On July 8, 2017, Duchene married his long-time girlfriend, Ashley Grossaint.
+Their first child, Beau David Newell Duchene, was born on January 9, 2019.
+Their second child, daughter Jaymes Olivia Duchene, was born on November 9, 2020.
+They have one other daughter named Ellie.

+Duchene announced on February 28, 2024, that he had become a brand ambassador for Can-i Wellness oral spray supplements.